Analysis Group srl Privacy Notice

 In addition, some of the personal data we process about you may be transferred to, and stored at, a destination outside of the EEA, for example where it is processed by staff operating outside the EEA who work for us, or where personal data is processed by one of our suppliers or vendors who is based outside the EEA or who uses storage facilities outside the EEA.

 - a European Commission decision provides that the country or territory to which the transfer is made ensures an adequate level of protection.
-In particular, data transfers from us to Groupe d'Analyse Ltée in Canada are covered by the European Commission's adequacy finding on the Canadian Personal Information Protection and Electronic Documents Act; or
+In particular, data transfers from us to our affiliate Groupe d’Analyse Ltée in Canada are covered by the European Commission’s adequacy finding on the Canadian Personal Information Protection and Electronic Documents Act; or

 - there exists another situation where the transfer is permitted under applicable law (for example, where we have your explicit consent).